1777-1998; bulk: 1941-1998

 Adams was affiliated with many organizations throughout his life.
 At various times, he served as director of Associated Industries of Massachusetts, First National Bank of Boston, Gillette Company, Liberty Mutual Insurance Company, Liberty Mutual Fire Insurance Company, Pan American World Airways, United Way of Massachusetts Bay, and others; trustee of the Children's Hospital Medical Center, Cotting School for Handicapped Children, Humane Society of Massachusetts, National Security Industrial Association, New England Colleges Fund, Tufts University, U.S.S.
 Constitution Foundation Museum, and others; chairman of the Woods Hole Oceanographic Institution; and vice president of the Greater Boston Chamber of Commerce and the Massachusetts Historical Society.
 He was also a member of several clubs and an avid yachtsman.

 Charles Francis Adams married twice, first in 1934 to Margaret Stockton (1915-1972) and second in 1973 to Beatrice Dabney Penati (1932-).
 He had four children with his first wife: Abigail Adams (later Manny), Alison Adams (later Robinson, later Hagan), Charles Frances Adams, and Timothy Adams.
 He also had a stepson, Giannotto Penati (1969-).
-Charles Francis Adams died in Dover, Mass. on 5 January 1999.
+Charles Francis Adams died in Dover, Massachusetts, on 5 January 1999.

 Collection Description